NETWAYS/jenkins-training/Installation/01_chapter.md

 !SLIDE subsection
-# ~~~SECTION:MAJOR~~~ Installation und Konfiguration
+# ~~~SECTION:MAJOR~~~ Installation And Configuration

 !SLIDE bullets noprint
-# Installation und Konfiguration
+# Installation And Configuratio
-Ziele dieses Kapitels:
+Topics in this chapter:

-* Jenkins installieren und starten
+* Installing and launching Jenkins
-* Konfiguration:
+* Configuration:
- - Weboberfläche
+ - Webinterface
- - Konfigurationsdateien
+ - Configuration files
-* Backups der Konfiguration
+* Backing up a Jenkins Installation

 !SLIDE smbullets printonly
-# Installation und Konfiguration
+# Installation And Configuration
-Ziele dieses Kapitels:
+Topics in this chapter:

-* Jenkins installieren und starten
+* Installing and launching Jenkins
-* Konfiguration:
+* Configuration:
- - Weboberfläche
+ - Webinterface
- - Konfigurationsdateien
+ - Configuration files
-* Backups der Konfiguration
+* Backing up a Jenkins Installation